Megakrash/Ecophone44/README.md

 ### Project Initialization

 - Run command `npm run setup`
-- Create .env in the backend & the frontend then run command "npm run migrate"
+- Create .env in the backend & the frontend then run command `npm run migrate`
-- "npm run dev" to launch the project
+- `npm run dev` to launch the project

 ### Available Commands